Durable Power of Attorney for Healthcare Decisions

 If you are in the hospital, you or your family will be asked if you have any advance directives, such as a DPAHC.
-If you have do not, your caregivers may give you treatments you do not want.
+If you have do not, your healthcare providers may give you treatments you do not want.
 You could live for months or years with these treatments, but not be conscious or aware.
-If you have a DPAHC, your agent will tell your caregivers what treatments you want to have or not have.
+If you have a DPAHC, your agent will tell your healthcare providers what treatments you want to have or not have.

 Types of decisions you can have your agent make for you:

-Your agent can get information from any of your caregivers to help make decisions about your treatment.
-Your agent can talk about treatments with your caregivers and ask for second opinions.
-Your agent can transfer your care to another caregiver or healthcare facility, such as a hospital or a skilled nursing home.
+Your agent can get information from any of your healthcare providers to help make decisions about your treatment.
+Your agent can talk about treatments with your healthcare providers and ask for second opinions.
+Your agent can transfer your care to another healthcare provider or healthcare facility, such as a hospital or a skilled nursing home.
 Your agent makes decisions based on the information you put in your DPAHC.
-If your agent is not sure of your wishes, your agent will do what he thinks is best for you.
+If your agent is not sure of your wishes, your agent will do what he or she thinks is best for you.

 - Medical care: You can have your agent make decisions to start, stop, or refuse any of the following on your behalf:

 - Chemotherapy or radiation therapy to treat conditions such as cancer

 - Diagnostic (finding) tests and invasive or painful procedures

 - Dialysis to remove wastes from your blood

 - IVs to give you liquids or tubes to give you food